 - promotional material

-Mock-ups will be assessed and signed-off within 20 days of receipt of correct versions.
-This does not apply for national variations and national renewals, because mock-ups are reviewed during the assessment process.
+Mock-ups will be assessed within 20 days of receipt of correct versions.

 If the mock-ups contain errors, or are not suitable, you will receive a comments document listing any proposed changes.
 You should update the mock-ups to incorporate the proposed changes and return revised versions as soon as possible.

 You will only receive 1 comments document.
-If the revised mock ups are still incorrect a condition will be applied to the authorisation to introduce corrected mock ups under the cover of a suitable national variation.
+If the revised mock ups are still incorrect a condition will be applied to the authorisation to introduce corrected mock ups under the cover of a suitable national variation prior to marketing.

-For joint labelled products, the United Kingdom (UK) and Ireland (IE) will agree the proposed changes before sending them to you.
+For joint labelled products, the United Kingdom (UK) and Ireland (IE) will agree any commentss before sending them to you.
 Further information about joint labelling is available from VMD and HPRA (IE).

-If you do not want to submit mock-ups (for certain pack sizes), or mock-ups are not submitted within the deadlines set, your application can be issued on the condition that mock-ups will be submitted for assessment under cover of a national C.II.6(b) Type IB variation category.
+If you do not want to submit mock-ups (for certain pack sizes), or mock-ups are not submitted within the deadlines set, your application will be issued with a condition that mock-ups will need to be submitted for assessment under cover of a national C.II.6(b) Type IB variation category, prior to marketing.